CD-prog/employee-directory/README.md

 ### https://cd-prog.github.io/employee-directory/

 ## Description
 React application for filtering an employee directory by name.
-It  also allows users to sort results in ascending or descending alphabetical order
+It  also allows users to sort results in ascending or descending alphabetical order.\
 Technologies used for this project : React, Node.js, JS/ES6+, Bootstrap